 Kid Colt, Outlaw # 218, June 1977

-A 21 year old John Romita, Jr. penciled this Kid Colt pin-up, inked by John Tartaglione.
-Romita Jr.learned his craft from his father and other greats like Jack Kirby, including strong storytelling techniques.
-He has drawn many comics over the decades, including Iron-Man, Daredevil, X-Men and Spider-Man.
+A 21 year old John Romita, Jr. drew these two pin-ups of The Outlaw Kid and Kid Colt early in his career.
+Romita Jr or his father may have inked the Outlaw Kid; Kid Colt in inked by veteran John Tartaglione.
+Romita Jr.learned his craft from his father and was inspired by other greats like Jack Kirby.
+His strong storytelling techniques have served him well over the years, and his art has graced many comics, including Iron-Man, Daredevil, X-Men and Spider-Man.

 Sub-Mariner King-Size Special # 1, Jan 1971